slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"Make others dependent on you: hope has a good memory, gratitude a bad one.
 More is to be got from dependence than from courtesy."
 -- Balthasar Gracian*

+> *"You can discover what your enemy fears most by observing the means he uses to frighten you."
+-- Eric Hoffer*

 ### On charming

 <!--
-> *"Poker is about maximizing deceptiveness while extracting information from your opponent."
--- Liv Boeree*

 - Decisions are made based on memory.
 There are 3 routes: reflex, habits or goals.
 Influence their memories and you can influence their decisions.
 - the good reason and the real reason.
 - the best way to get someone’s attention is to stop giving them yours.